open-telemetry/opentelemetry-specification/specification/logs/api.md

 ### Log Bridge operations

+Log Bridge operations are not intended to be used for writing instrumentation, and SHOULD include documentation that discourages this use.

 #### Emit a LogRecord

 The effect of calling this API is to emit a `LogRecord` to the processing pipeline.